praecipula/Stytch-interview/content/quickstart.md

         return jsonify(dict(e.details))

     # Sessions are based on Memberships, but we don't yet know which organization to choose
     # for this user.
-The intermediate session token is valid for the half-session of only the
+The intermediate session token is valid for the half-session (User is known, but not Organization)
-    # user data model that we have so far.
+    # that we have so far.
-    ist = resp.intermediate_session_token
+    ist = response.intermediate_session_token
-    discovered_orgs = resp.discovered_organizations
+    discovered_orgs = response.discovered_organizations
     if len(discovered_orgs) > 0:
       # email belongs to >= 1 organization, simply log into the first one for this example.
       # It may be more elegant, for users who belong in multiple Organizations, to display a choice to the